How many pictures will you take during our wedding?

 Typically vendors will not be eating at your reception.
 However, most vendors aren't spending between 9 and 12 hours working at your wedding.
 You don't want your photographers passing out from a lack of nourishment do you?
 We will be shooting a lot during your reception but not the entire time so there is usually time for a meal and the camera will be ready to capture anything that comes up.
-Seating your photographer roughly 20 feet from your table will allow them to see what is going on and capture any special moments.
+Seating your photographer in the same room as your guests will allow us to see what is going on and capture any special moments.
 That being said, our priority is always getting the images you want.
 If we feel we don't have time to sit and eat because of a compressed reception schedule or we are running behind for some reason, we will pass on the meal.

 Any advice in exchanging our rings?

-First, using the hand opposite the audience, hold the ring with two fingers on the top and bottom of the ring as you slip it on.
+First, using the hand opposite the audience, hold the ring with two fingers, one on top and bottom of the ring as you slip it on.
 This opens up the view of the ring.
 Second, with your other hand hold onto your partner's wrist from beneath their hand.

 I'll be going tanning before the wedding, is it better to shoot for medium rare or crispy?